getchoo/nix-exprs/README.md

       # this will break reproducibility, but lower the instances of nixpkgs
       # in flake.lock and possibly duplicated dependencies
       # inputs.nixpkgs.follows = "nixpkgs";
+      # if you want to save some space
+      # inputs.flake-checks.follows = "";
     };
   };